lanl/BEE/doc/pipenv.md

 ---

 ### Install Project Packages/Dependencies
-To install our development packages and software project depenencies:
+To install all our development packages and software project depenencies:

-`pipenv install`
+`pipenv install --dev`

 ---